dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-overview.md

 description: "Overview of pluggable component anatomy and supported component types"
 ---

 Pluggable components are Dapr components.
 With pluggable components, you can configure Dapr to use components that are not included as part the runtime for example in scenarios where you want to have a private component.
-These pluggable components leverage the building block APIs, however are registered differently from the built-in Dapr components](https://github.com/dapr/components-contrib).
+These pluggable components leverage the building block APIs, however are registered differently from the [built-in Dapr components](https://github.com/dapr/components-contrib).

 <img src="/images/concepts-building-blocks.png" width=400>